tlricherson/dataacademy/5-Storytelling with Data.md

 A data story combines text, data, and visual elements.
 During this session, we will consider the [ethics of design choices](https://responsibledata.io/resources/handbook/), the responsibilities of communicating data in equitable ways, and how we can use [basic statistics](https://pinboard.in/u:tlricherson/t:statistics) to know when we have a story.

+This session is a "Cliff's Notes" version of a larger workshop on storytelling with data.
+To view the larger universe of resources and materials for this topic, please visit [Data Conversations](https://github.com/tlricherson/Data-Conversations).

 ## Statistics ##
 Statistics can be a useful tool for evaluating both data and the stories they tell.
 * An article over at The Conversation summarizes [The Seven Deadly Sins of Statistics...and How to Avoid Them](http://theconversation.com/the-seven-deadly-sins-of-statistical-misinterpretation-and-how-to-avoid-them-74306).